openthread/ot-docs/site/en/codelabs/ti-openthread-hardware/index.lab.md

    ![LP-XDS110ET Angled View](./img/lp-xds11oet-angled.png)

-   > aside positive
-   >
-   > **Note:** The LP-XDS110ET is a separate USB debug probe required for LaunchPads in the LP-EM form factor.
+   The LP-XDS110ET is a separate USB debug probe required for LaunchPads in the LP-EM form factor.
 It includes [EnergyTrace](https://www.ti.com/tool/ENERGYTRACE) support for power profiling.
-The [LP-XDS110](https://www.ti.com/tool/LP-XDS110) is a lower-cost alternative that provides the same programming and debug capability but does **not** include EnergyTrace.
-   >
-   > As a further alternative, a LaunchPad with an on-board XDS110 debug probe (such as the LP-CC2745R10) can be used in place of the LP-EM board and a separate debug probe entirely.
+The [LP-XDS110](https://www.ti.com/tool/LP-XDS110) is a lower-cost alternative that provides the same programming and debug capability but does not include EnergyTrace.
+As a further alternative, a LaunchPad with an on-board XDS110 debug probe (such as the LAUNCHXL-CC26X2R1) can be used in place of the LP-EM board and a separate debug probe entirely.
 See the [LaunchPad debug connectivity guide](https://dev.ti.com/tirex/explore/node?isTheia=false&node=A__AFLJffDDRMNN.R1VCer3oA__lpf3_devtools__FUz-xrs__LATEST) for details.

 3. **3 micro-USB cables** to connect and power the LaunchPad boards and debug probes.